 - Art Assets

 It’s things like that.
-Maybe you forgot to add sound effects for a specific character action, or you wanted something in-game to look a certain way, but you forgot to change it.
-Give your game a once, twice, thrice-over.
+Maybe you forgot to add sound effects for specific character action, or you wanted something in-game to look a certain way, but you forgot to change it.
+Give your game a once, twice, thrice over.
 Then it’s on to….

 Oh god, now it’s time to test it oh god.
 Self-conscious, sweaty palms, slick controller.